tarwn/lessthandot-hugo/blogs/content/posts/2013-03-31-bcp-all-tables-into-files.md

 SELECT name FROM sys.tables
 ```

-However if you use schemas then that won&#8217;t work, you need to do the following
+However if you use schemas then that won't work, you need to do the following

 sql
 SELECT SCHEMA_NAME(SCHEMA_ID),name